Solar Energy

 And who is paying for all this ?
 Er...
 YOU ARE !
 Because the cost is spread between the electricity companies, who pass it on to customers.

-If you are still interested what are the rules ? (see also the Eon scheme - now in abeyance - described below)
+If you are still interested what are the rules ?

 You need a large roughly south-facing sloping roof (25 - 45 degrees) with suitable 12 - 30 square metres (as much as 10ft by 22ft) and most companies say you need to be south of Newcastle on Tyne.
 If your roof is facing East or West it would be at least 15% less effective but, nevertheless it would work during daylight.